The Best Sourdough Focaccia Recipe

 Baker’s schedule

 Day 1.
-This is the feeding of the starter and the mixing and stretching of the dough in a large bowl.
-The dough then goes in the refrigerator for a long cold-proof overnight.
-This cold-proof part is important for flavour.
+Feed the starter, then mix and stretch the dough in a large bowl.
+The dough then goes into the fridge for a long cold proof overnight.
+This cold proof is the part that brings the flavor, so don’t skip it.

-Each time the dough sits, cover the bowl with a damp kitchen towel to stop the top of the dough from drying out.
+- Each time the dough sits, cover the bowl to stop the top of the dough from drying out.

 Bulk fermenting